jgraichen/toque/README.md

 install a complete self-contained embedded chef environment.

 You can specify a specific chef version by setting `:chef_version` to something different to `nil`.
-If an already install with a different version exists **toque** will run omnibus installer with specified version to override installed chef.
+If an already installed chef with a different version exists **toque** will run omnibus installer with specified version to override installed chef.